GiovanniPasserello/StatsML/README.md

 # StatsML

 StatsML is a machine learning and data processing library for Python.
 It was developed by myself in an attempt to further consolidate my machine learning education and gain experience through implementation of state-of-the-art processes.
-The library is not wholly extensive and does not implement specific hardware-level optimizations, but does contain the majority of features common to many machine learning libraries.
+The library is not wholly extensive and does not implement any specific hardware-level optimizations, but does contain the majority of features common to many machine learning libraries.
 These features range from simple statistical methods, to neural networks, to data processing, and much more.

-*This library was not built to rival any prominent machine learning frameworks, it is simply an exploratory and educational endeavour for myself in order to expand my knowledge of the field.*

 ## Table of Contents